Toddish/Verify-L4/README.md

 This will publish Verify's config to ``app/config/packages/toddish/verify/``.

-You may also want to change the ``'db_prefix'`` value if you want a prefix on Verify's databasse tables.
+You may also want to change the ``'db_prefix'`` value if you want a prefix on Verify's database tables.

 ### Migration

-Now migrate the database for Verify.
+Now migrate the database tables for Verify.
 Run this on the command line from the root of your project:

-    php artisan migrate --pacakge="toddish/verify"
+    php artisan migrate --package="toddish/verify"

 You should now have all the tables imported, complete with a sample user, called **admin**, with a password of **password**.